 Pursue a lifetime of learning from the University level down.
 Widely known as home to the University of Illinois, Champaign also benefits from a number of other educational opportunities.

 - 18 high-quality primary and secondary schools

 There’s always something to do in Champaign.
 We play host to art and film festivals, University of Illinois sporting events, state high school football and wrestling tournaments.
 The Champaign Park District hosts a mixture of festivals, holiday celebrations and family-friendly events.
 Excellent local parks, youth sports programs and miles of walking and biking opportunities make this a great place for families and individuals to have fun and stay healthy.
 Lakes and rivers for boating, fishing, canoeing, camping and nature park areas for hiking all add to the fun.

 For those looking for shopping, dining and entertaining venues, our community boasts both urban-downtown and campustown, a regional mall, and many neighborhood destinations.
 If that’s not enough, there’s always time to explore the charming small-town festivals and parks in our outlying communities.

 Through leadership, partnership and support we see continued growth in Champaign.
 A blend of manufacturing, logistics, healthcare, university, and high-tech research industries provide opportunities to nurture, grow, and maintain a business.
-The Planning and Development Department is a great place to start for Champaign business and economic development information.
+Our online Business Portal is a great place to start for Champaign business and economic development information.